gruntwork-io/docs/_docs-sources/foundations/running-apps/index.md

 # About Running Apps

-The Running Apps component is focused on enabling your organization's developers to run their apps and workloads.
+The Running Apps component is focused on:

+- Enabling your organization's developers to run their containerized apps
+- Enabling your organization's developers to run individual Lambda functions
+- Adopting patterns for managing multiple clusters across many teams

+## What's included
+- **Strategy.** For EKS, Gruntwork has an opinionated GitOps workflow we call "GruntOps."
+- **IaC Modules.** Running Apps includes access to several IaC modules relating to EKS, ECS, and individual Lambda functions.
+- **Tooling.** We make use of Kubernetes ecosystem tooling like Karpenter and Argo, in addition to our own tooling to improve the UX for ECS and Lambda.
+- **Setup.** Our modules include documentation on how to configure an EKS or ECS cluster.
+- **Updates.** Gruntwork publishes regular updates to EKS, ECS, and Lambda modules, and you can use [Patcher](/pipelines/overview/) to automatically update to the latest version of these modules.

 ## Available approaches